 Shape Them With Styling Cream

-For those with naturally textured and curly hair who want to slick down their baby hairs, try these products: a pomade, like Form Polish.
-Pomade ($26); a control gel, like Ampro Shine ’N Jam Conditioning Extra Hold ($13); or a control paste (we love Aveda Control Paste, $34).
-And if you're not a fan of the alcohol in hairspray or many styling gels, which can dry out your strands and weaken your already-fragile baby hairs with continued use, you can opt out for a nourishing styling cream instead.
-We like Living Proof’s No Frizz Nourishing Styling Cream ($38).
+For those with naturally textured and curly hair who want to slick down their baby hairs, try these products: a pomade, like SheaMoisture Argan Oil & Shea Butter Waves Pomade ($7); a control gel, like Ampro Shine ’N Jam Conditioning Extra Hold ($16); or a control paste (we love Aveda Control Paste, $27).
+And if you're not a fan of the alcohol in hairspray or many styling gels, which might dry out your strands and weaken your already-fragile baby hairs with continued use, you can opt for a nourishing styling cream instead.
+We like Living Proof’s No Frizz Nourishing Styling Cream.
 Use this styling cream to smooth frizz throughout your entire mane, paying special attention to the finer baby hairs that frame your face.
 To apply it, spread the product over the area with your fingertips or put a dab of it onto a toothbrush to smooth over flyaways.
 Don't have an extra toothbrush?
 Use the tip of a rattail comb to direct the hair in the pattern or direction you like.

 Stick With Satin and Silk